boucherm/GazePrediction/README.md

 File: `config.txt`

-Fill in your screen's width and height values.
+Fill in your screen's width and height values ( and maybe the desired dimensions of processed images ).

 Acquisition